JAlcocerT/JAlcocerT/content/blog/da-jira.md

 ---
-title: "Jira 101 vs Azure DevOps"
+title: "Jira 101 vs ADO | PDF to md"
 date: 2025-09-08T00:20:21+01:00
 draft: false
 description: 'Jira DataModel with AI.
 Pandoc is great, more if you are not alergic to Latex.'
 url: 'jira-data-model-with-ai'
-tags: ["D&A","Azure DevOps ADO","Pandoc","PDF ipynb md","ER Diagram Mermaid","LandThatJob","PowerBI","Jira API"]
+tags: ["D&A","Azure DevOps","Pandoc","PDF ipynb md","ER Diagram Mermaid","PowerBI","Jira API"]
 ---

 **TL;DR**